I’m a Disabled Woman in My Maximalist Era. Here's How I Achieve the Look & Lifestyle

 ”

-If you’re someone who traditionally strays from colors or is afraid of trying out new color combinations, I highly recommend investing in a color theory book.
+If you’re someone who traditionally strays from colours or is afraid of trying out new colour combinations, I highly recommend investing in a colour theory book.
 I personally love Sanzo Wada’s A Dictionary Of Color Combinations.
-The book provides you with 348 distinct color combinations, which comes in handy when you have no clue what to wear and want to try out new color pairings.
+The book provides you with 348 distinct colour combinations, which comes in handy when you have no clue what to wear and want to try out new colour pairings.

 Use novelty accessories, please!

-Accessorizing is essential to any outfit, regardless of your style.
+Accessorising is essential to any outfit, regardless of your style.
 Funky novelty accessories are extremely underrated in the world of fashion.
 As a maximalist, they’re vital to my wardrobe.
-Believe it or not, I have 29 berets (and counting), for every single occasion and color in my wardrobe.
+Believe it or not, I have 29 berets (and counting), for every single occasion and colour in my wardrobe.

 AdvertisementADVERTISEMENT

-The art of color coordination is another styling superpower many people underutilize.
+The art of colour coordination is another styling superpower many people underutilise.
 It can totally transform the most bland, mundane outfits into a look straight out of the runway.
 Let’s say you wear plain jeans and a graphic print T-shirt that has pink accents.
 If you paired that with white sneakers and a black cross-body satchel, it could be kind of boring.

 “